Gr33nCamper/Paul-s-Website/Sanrio.md

 Finished _A Shepherd Looks at Psalm 23_

-Did a Hot Ones interview, but thankfully the questions weren't too serious
+Did a Hot Ones interviewbut thankfully the questions weren't too serious

-And the wings weren't too bad, at most 40% of the Supreme
+Okay actually one asked what I wanted to be written on my tombstone

-Well, one asked what do I want to be written on my tombstone.
+I said "Fully spent torch" as in I gave everything I had and burned brightly during my time alive

-I said "Fully spent torch" as in I gave everything I had and burned brightly as I lived
+Wings weren't too bad, at most 40% of the Supreme

 -